NitheshSinghSanjay/object_locate_regression/README.md

 # Training

 ## Data Augmentation
 Gaussian blur is applied on all 129 images using scipy python module.
 After data augmentation there are 258 images available for training.
-Additional data augmentation such as horizontal and vertical flips can be applied.
+10% of the images are used as validation set.
 To apply data augmentation run the below code. "./find_phone" is the directory where the images are stored.<br>
 ` $ python augment_data.py ./find_phone ` <br>